 My work attempts to reverse that, to give use to the useless, to revive the discarded.
 My work examines our surfaces, how we identify ourselves and how authentic or individual those identities really are.
-We are attached to identities, to identifying one another so that we can stand out from the rest.
-But what we forget is that we are all collages of everything else; recycled or reinvented, reinterpreted or even misinterpreted pieces from all that we are exposed to.
+We are attached to these identities, to identifying one another so that we can stand out from the rest.
+What we forget is that we are all collages of everything else; recycled or reinvented, reinterpreted or even misinterpreted pieces from all that we are exposed to.
 If identity is how we represent who or what we are as individuals, the identity we stamp on ourselves is inexact because it can never genuinely be claimed exclusively to one being.
 We forget everyone and everything that collaborated to design the beings we become, ignoring the details that don’t directly involve choice and misrepresent ourselves.
-There is no one being who is truly, completely, wholly unique—identity is arbitrary because we are all apart of everything and everything is a part of us.
+There is no one being who is truly, completely, wholly unique—this identity we cling to is in fact arbitrary because we are all apart of everything and everything is a part of us.
 There is beauty in everything because everyone is a compilation of everyone else and every experience.

 There is beauty in that sense of oblivious community, and that beauty is what inspires me to create.